GES

 National Food Security Act 2013

-The National Food Security Act (NFSA) 2013 is India's most significant food security legislation — it converts the erstwhile welfare-based approach to food distribution into a rights-based approach.
-Coverage: Up to 75% of rural population and 50% of urban population — estimated 81.35 crore persons (based on Census 2011).
+The NFSA 2013 converts India's welfare-based food distribution into a rights-based approach.
+Coverage: Up to 75% of rural population and 50% of urban population — estimated 81.35 crore persons (Census 2011 basis).
 Entitlements: Priority Households (PHH): 5 kg per person per month of food grain (rice, wheat, or coarse grains).
 Antyodaya Anna Yojana (AAY) households: 35 kg per household per month (poorest of the poor — destitutes, widows, disabled, primitive tribal groups).
 Prices: Rice Rs 3/kg, Wheat Rs 2/kg, Coarse grains Rs 1/kg.
-From January 2024, all food grain distributed under NFSA is free (Rs 0) — government absorbed the earlier subsidised price as well, continuing the PMGKAY spirit.
-Women's provisions: Pregnant and lactating women entitled to free meals through Anganwadis + maternity benefit of Rs 6,000 (Pradhan Mantri Matru Vandana Yojana — PMMVY).
-Eldest woman (18+) is the head of household for ration card purposes — a significant gender empowerment provision.
+From January 2024, all food grain under NFSA is free (Rs 0) — government absorbed the earlier subsidised price, continuing the PMGKAY spirit.
+Women's provisions: Pregnant and lactating women receive free meals through Anganwadis + maternity benefit of Rs 6,000 (PMMVY).
+Eldest woman (18+) heads the household for ration card purposes — a significant gender empowerment provision.
 Children (6 months to 14 years): Free meals through Anganwadis (ICDS) and school mid-day meals (PM POSHAN).
-Identification: State governments identify beneficiaries.
-Ration cards issued — PHH and AAY cards.
-Aadhaar seeding: Over 95% ration cards are Aadhaar-linked (as of 2024), enabling biometric authentication at fair price shops and eliminating ghost/duplicate beneficiaries.
-Food subsidy cost: Rs 2.05 lakh crore (FY24) — one of the largest items in the Union Budget.
+Identification: State governments identify beneficiaries and issue PHH and AAY ration cards.
+Over 95% of ration cards are Aadhaar-linked (2024), enabling biometric authentication at fair price shops and eliminating ghost/duplicate beneficiaries.
+Food subsidy cost: Rs 2.05 lakh crore (FY24) — one of the largest Union Budget items.
 Total grain distributed: About 55-60 million tonnes annually under NFSA.

 Public Distribution System — Evolution & Reforms

-The PDS has evolved through multiple phases: Phase 1 — Universal PDS (1947-1997): All households could purchase specified quantities at subsidised prices from fair price shops (FPS).
+The PDS has evolved through multiple phases.
+Phase 1 — Universal PDS (1947-1997): All households purchased specified quantities at subsidised prices from fair price shops (FPS).
 No targeting — rich and poor received the same benefits.
-Criticisms: fiscal burden, leakages (estimated 40-50% of grain diverted before reaching beneficiaries), benefit captured by non-poor.
-Phase 2 — Targeted PDS (1997-2013): Households divided into BPL (Below Poverty Line) and APL (Above Poverty Line).
-BPL households received higher subsidy and larger quantities.
-APL households received grain at near-market prices.
+Criticisms: fiscal burden, leakages (estimated 40-50% diversion), benefit captured by non-poor.
+Phase 2 — Targeted PDS (1997-2013): Households divided into BPL and APL.
+BPL received higher subsidy and larger quantities.
+APL received grain at near-market prices.
 Problems: Arbitrary BPL identification (based on outdated surveys), exclusion errors (deserving families left out), inclusion errors (non-poor classified as BPL).
 Phase 3 — NFSA-based PDS (2013-present): Rights-based.
 Coverage based on Census population ratios.
-Two categories: Priority Households (PHH) and Antyodaya (AAY).
-Reforms improving PDS efficiency: (1) Aadhaar-based biometric authentication (ABA): Beneficiaries authenticate identity using fingerprint at electronic Point of Sale (ePoS) devices at FPS.
-Eliminates ghost beneficiaries and duplicate ration cards.
-(2) One Nation One Ration Card (ONORC): Launched 2019, fully operational across all 36 states/UTs by 2022.
-Migrant workers can access ration from any FPS in India using their home-state ration card.
-Over 130 crore portability transactions since launch.
-(3) ePoS devices: 5.4 lakh FPS (out of 5.5 lakh total) equipped with ePoS machines (2024).
-Real-time transaction recording reduces diversion.
-(4) Direct Benefit Transfer (DBT) in PDS: Some states (Jharkhand, Puducherry) have experimented with cash transfers instead of grain — mixed results.
-(5) Supply chain digitisation: Truck-level GPS tracking from FCI godowns to FPS, automated weighment, SMS alerts to beneficiaries.
-Impact: Grain leakage reduced from 46.7% (2004-05) to about 10% (2022-23 estimates) — the Shanta Kumar Committee had recommended capping NFSA coverage at 40% to reduce costs, but the government expanded coverage instead, relying on digital reforms to reduce leakages.
+Two categories: PHH and AAY.
+Reforms improving efficiency: (1) Aadhaar-based biometric authentication (ABA): Beneficiaries authenticate identity using fingerprint at electronic Point of Sale (ePoS) devices, eliminating ghost beneficiaries and duplicate cards.
+(2) ONORC: Launched 2019, fully operational across all 36 states/UTs by 2022.
+Migrant workers access rations from any FPS using their home-state ration card — over 130 crore portability transactions since launch.
+(3) ePoS devices: 5.4 lakh FPS equipped (98% coverage by 2024) with real-time transaction recording reducing diversion.
+(4) Supply chain digitisation: Truck-level GPS tracking from FCI godowns to FPS, automated weighment, SMS alerts to beneficiaries.
+Grain leakage reduced from 46.7% (2004-05) to about 10% (2022-23 estimates).

 FCI & Procurement Operations

 Food Corporation of India (FCI) is the central agency for food grain procurement, storage, transportation, and distribution.
 Established 1965 under FCI Act 1964.
-Headquarters: New Delhi.
-FCI procures wheat and rice (paddy) at MSP (Minimum Support Price) announced by the government based on CACP (Commission for Agricultural Costs and Prices) recommendations.
+HQ: New Delhi.
+FCI procures wheat and rice at MSP announced by the government based on CACP recommendations.
 MSP 2024-25: Wheat Rs 2,275/quintal, Paddy Rs 2,300/quintal (common), Paddy Rs 2,320/quintal (Grade A).
-MSP is announced for 22 crops each season (Kharif 14, Rabi 6, plus sugarcane and copra) but effective procurement is mainly for wheat and rice.
+MSP is announced for 22 crops each season (Kharif 14, Rabi 6, plus sugarcane and copra) but effective procurement covers mainly wheat and rice.
 Procurement volume: FCI + state agencies procured 78.2 million tonnes of rice and 26.2 million tonnes of wheat in 2023-24.
-Total food grain stock with FCI (as of January 2025): 47.3 million tonnes (wheat 17.3 MT, rice 30 MT) — above the buffer stock norm of 27.6 MT (January).
+Total food grain stock with FCI (January 2025): 47.3 million tonnes (wheat 17.3 MT, rice 30 MT) — above the buffer stock norm of 27.6 MT.
 Buffer stock norms (revised): April 1: 21.04 MT (wheat 7.46, rice 13.58).
 July 1: 41.12 MT.
 October 1: 30.78 MT.
 January 1: 27.58 MT.
 Excess stocks beyond buffer norms can be liquidated through Open Market Sale Scheme (OMSS) to bulk buyers, ethanol production, or export.
-Storage: FCI has a capacity of 81 million tonnes (owned + hired) through FCI godowns, Central Warehousing Corporation (CWC), State Warehousing Corporations (SWCs), and private storage.
-Modernisation: Silo-based storage (Greenfield silos of 1.25 MT capacity being built), mechanised handling, and reduced transit losses.
+Storage: FCI has 81 million tonnes capacity (owned + hired) through FCI godowns, CWC, SWCs, and private storage.
+Modernisation: Silo-based storage (greenfield silos of 1.25 MT capacity being built), mechanised handling, and reduced transit losses.
 FCI is the single largest public sector employer after Indian Railways with 17,000+ employees.

 MSP — Mechanism, Debate & Reform

-Minimum Support Price (MSP) is the price at which the government guarantees to procure agricultural produce from farmers.
-It acts as a price floor to protect farmers from market price crashes.
-MSP is set by the government based on CACP (Commission for Agricultural Costs and Prices) recommendations.
-CACP was established in 1965 (originally Agricultural Prices Commission).
-CACP recommends MSP considering: (1) Cost of production — A2 (actual paid-out costs), A2+FL (paid-out costs + imputed family labour), C2 (comprehensive cost including imputed rent on owned land and interest on owned capital).
+Minimum Support Price (MSP) acts as a price floor to protect farmers from market price crashes.
+CACP (established 1965, originally Agricultural Prices Commission) recommends MSP considering: (1) Cost of production — A2 (actual paid-out costs), A2+FL (paid-out costs + imputed family labour), C2 (comprehensive cost including imputed rent on owned land and interest on owned capital).
 (2) Demand-supply conditions.
-(3) Price trends in domestic and international markets.
+(3) Domestic and international price trends.
 (4) Inter-crop price parity.
-(5) Terms of trade between agriculture and non-agriculture sectors.
+(5) Terms of trade between agriculture and non-agriculture.
 (6) Cost of living index.
-Government policy (since 2018): MSP set at minimum 1.5 times A2+FL cost for all mandated crops — following the Swaminathan Commission (National Commission on Farmers, 2006) recommendation (though Swaminathan recommended 1.5 times C2 cost).
-Debate and challenges: (1) Procurement skew: Effective procurement at MSP is concentrated in wheat (Punjab, Haryana, MP) and rice (Punjab, AP, Telangana, Chhattisgarh).
+Government policy (since 2018): MSP set at minimum 1.5 times A2+FL cost — following the Swaminathan Commission (2006) recommendation (though Swaminathan recommended 1.5 times C2).
+Debate and challenges: (1) Procurement skew: Effective MSP procurement concentrates in wheat (Punjab, Haryana, MP) and rice (Punjab, AP, Telangana, Chhattisgarh).
 For other MSP crops (pulses, oilseeds, millets, cotton), procurement is limited and farmers often sell below MSP.
-(2) Fiscal burden: Food subsidy bill is Rs 2+ lakh crore annually.
-FCI borrowings from NSSF have been massive.
-(3) Cropping pattern distortion: Assured MSP procurement for wheat and rice encourages these water-intensive crops even in water-scarce regions (Punjab's groundwater crisis).
-(4) Legal guarantee demand: Farmers' unions demand legal guarantee for MSP — i.e., private traders also forced to buy at or above MSP.
-Government has opposed this as economically unfeasible.
-(5) WTO challenge: MSP-based procurement may violate WTO AoA domestic support limits (discussed in WTO topic).
+(2) Fiscal burden: Food subsidy bill exceeds Rs 2 lakh crore annually.
+(3) Cropping pattern distortion: Assured MSP procurement for wheat and rice encourages water-intensive crops even in water-scarce regions (Punjab's groundwater crisis).
+(4) Legal guarantee demand: Farmers' unions demand legal MSP guarantee — private traders also forced to buy at or above MSP.
+Government opposes this as economically unfeasible.
+(5) WTO challenge: MSP-based procurement may violate WTO AoA domestic support limits.
 The 2020-21 Farm Laws controversy was partly about MSP — farmers feared the laws would weaken the mandi-MSP system.
-Laws were repealed in November 2021.
+Laws were repealed November 2021.

 PMGKAY & COVID-19 Food Response

-Pradhan Mantri Garib Kalyan Anna Yojana (PMGKAY) was the world's largest food distribution programme — launched in April 2020 during the first COVID-19 lockdown.
-Entitlement: 5 kg per person per month of free food grain (in addition to the existing NFSA entitlement) to all NFSA beneficiaries.
-AAY families: Free 5 kg/person/month ADDITIONAL to their existing 35 kg/household/month.
-Coverage: 81.35 crore beneficiaries (same as NFSA).
-Duration: Initially for 3 months (April-June 2020), extended multiple times.
-Phases: PMGKAY-I (April-June 2020), II (July-November 2020), III (May-June 2021), IV (July-November 2021), V (December 2021-March 2022), VI (April-September 2022), VII (October-December 2022).
-Total duration: 33 months.
-Total grain distributed under PMGKAY: 116.3 million tonnes.
+PMGKAY was the world's largest food distribution programme — launched April 2020 during the first COVID-19 lockdown.
+Entitlement: 5 kg per person per month of free food grain (additional to existing NFSA entitlement) to all NFSA beneficiaries.
+AAY families received 5 kg/person/month additional to their existing 35 kg/household/month.
+Coverage: 81.35 crore beneficiaries.
+Duration: Initially 3 months (April-June 2020), extended multiple times through 7 phases spanning 33 months.
+Total grain distributed: 116.3 million tonnes.
 Total cost: Rs 3.91 lakh crore.
-From January 2023, PMGKAY was merged into NFSA — all NFSA entitlement became free (earlier Rs 1-3/kg).
-This effectively made PMGKAY permanent without the additional top-up quantity.
+From January 2023, PMGKAY merged into NFSA — all NFSA entitlement became free (earlier Rs 1-3/kg), effectively making PMGKAY permanent without the additional top-up quantity.
 Impact: (1) Prevented mass hunger during lockdowns when 40 crore informal workers lost income overnight.
-(2) India was among the few countries that did not experience widespread famine during COVID despite having the world's largest population affected.
-(3) ONORC enabled migrants stranded in cities to access ration from local FPS — 13 crore portability transactions during PMGKAY period.
-(4) Demonstrated the capacity of India's food distribution infrastructure to scale rapidly.
-Criticism: (1) Beneficiary identification was based on outdated Census 2011 data — coverage excluded 7-8 crore people who became poor during COVID but were not on NFSA lists.
+(2) India avoided widespread famine during COVID despite having the world's largest affected population.
+(3) ONORC enabled migrants stranded in cities to access rations from local FPS — 13 crore portability transactions during PMGKAY.
+(4) Demonstrated India's food distribution infrastructure can scale rapidly.
+Criticism: (1) Beneficiary identification based on outdated Census 2011 data excluded 7-8 crore people who became poor during COVID but were not on NFSA lists.
 (2) Coarse grains were part of PMGKAY but rarely distributed — mostly rice and wheat.
-(3) Not all states had full ePoS/Aadhaar integration during Phase I, leading to distribution challenges in remote areas.
+(3) Not all states had full ePoS/Aadhaar integration during Phase I, causing distribution challenges in remote areas.

 Food Security Challenges & Way Forward

 Nutritional security vs caloric security: India has largely achieved caloric food security (enough grain production) but faces severe nutritional insecurity.
-NFHS-5 (2019-21): 35.5% of children under 5 are stunted (chronic malnutrition), 19.3% are wasted (acute malnutrition), 32.1% are underweight.
+NFHS-5 (2019-21): 35.5% of children under 5 are stunted (chronic malnutrition), 19.3% wasted (acute malnutrition), 32.1% underweight.
 57% of women (15-49) and 25% of men are anaemic.
 NFSA focuses on rice, wheat, and coarse grains — does not address protein (pulses, dairy, eggs) or micronutrient deficiency.
-PM POSHAN (erstwhile Mid-Day Meal Scheme): Covers 11.8 crore children in 11.2 lakh schools.
-Caloric norms: 450 kcal for primary, 700 kcal for upper primary.
+PM POSHAN covers 11.8 crore children in 11.2 lakh schools (450 kcal primary, 700 kcal upper primary).
 Budget: Rs 12,467 crore (FY25).
-ICDS (Integrated Child Development Services)/PM Jan Arogya scheme: Supplementary nutrition through Anganwadis for 6 lakh crore beneficiaries (pregnant women, lactating mothers, children 0-6).
-Fortification: Government has mandated rice fortification with iron, folic acid, and vitamin B12 for PDS distribution.
-Target: 100% fortified rice in PDS by 2024 — achieved in most states.
-Wheat flour fortification under consideration.
-Climate change and food security: Indian agriculture is highly climate-vulnerable — 60% rain-fed.
+ICDS provides supplementary nutrition through Anganwadis for 6 lakh crore beneficiaries.
+Government has mandated rice fortification with iron, folic acid, and vitamin B12 for PDS distribution — achieved in most states.
+Climate change and food security: 60% of Indian agriculture is rain-fed.
 Temperature rise reduces wheat yields (1% per degree Celsius).
 Erratic monsoons affect kharif production.
-India needs climate-resilient agriculture — drought-resistant varieties (GM Bt Cotton is the only approved GM crop; GM mustard was recommended for approval but faces political resistance), micro-irrigation (PM Krishi Sinchayee Yojana — 67 lakh hectares under micro-irrigation), crop diversification from rice-wheat to millets/pulses/oilseeds (2023 was International Year of Millets — India's initiative).
-Other challenges: (1) FCI reform — Shanta Kumar Committee (2015) recommended reducing NFSA coverage to 40%, introducing cash transfers, and restructuring FCI into procurement, storage, and distribution agencies.
+India needs climate-resilient agriculture — drought-resistant varieties, micro-irrigation (PM Krishi Sinchayee Yojana — 67 lakh hectares), and crop diversification from rice-wheat to millets/pulses/oilseeds (2023 was International Year of Millets).
+Other challenges: (1) FCI reform — Shanta Kumar Committee (2015) recommended capping NFSA at 40%, introducing cash transfers, and restructuring FCI.
 Not implemented.
-(2) Warehouse infrastructure — India loses 5-7% of food grain post-harvest due to inadequate storage (rodents, moisture, pests).
-Modern silo infrastructure being built through FCI and private investment.
-(3) Cold chain for perishables — India has only 39.7 MT cold storage capacity vs 75 MT requirement.
-Horticulture produce losses: 20-30%.
+(2) India loses 5-7% of food grain post-harvest due to inadequate storage.
+(3) Cold chain gap: 39.7 MT capacity vs 75 MT requirement.
+Horticulture losses: 20-30%.

 Green Revolution & India's Food Self-Sufficiency

-India's food security journey began from a position of severe scarcity.
-At independence (1947), India was a food-deficit nation — dependent on food imports (PL-480 food aid from USA under Food for Peace programme).
-The Bengal Famine of 1943 had killed 3 million people — a colonial failure in food management that sensitised the nationalist leadership to food security.
-Early efforts: Community Development Programme (1952), National Extension Service, land reforms, and cooperative farming.
-However, food production grew slowly — 3rd Five Year Plan (1961-66) acknowledged the food crisis.
+At independence (1947), India was food-deficit, dependent on PL-480 food aid from USA.
+The Bengal Famine of 1943 killed 3 million — a colonial failure sensitising nationalist leadership to food security.
 Two consecutive droughts (1965-66) made India critically dependent on US food aid — "ship to mouth" existence.
-PM Lal Bahadur Shastri's call "Jai Jawan Jai Kisan" reflected the urgency.
-Green Revolution (1966-onwards): Introduction of High Yielding Variety (HYV) seeds (Mexican dwarf wheat varieties developed by Norman Borlaug, IR-8 rice from IRRI Philippines), chemical fertilisers (urea, DAP), irrigation (tubewells, canals), and extension services.
+PM Shastri's call "Jai Jawan Jai Kisan" reflected the urgency.
+Green Revolution (1966-onwards): HYV seeds (Mexican dwarf wheat by Norman Borlaug, IR-8 rice from IRRI Philippines), chemical fertilisers (urea, DAP), irrigation (tubewells, canals), and extension services.
 Architect in India: Dr. M.S.
-Swaminathan (acknowledged as "Father of the Indian Green Revolution").
+Swaminathan ("Father of the Indian Green Revolution").
 Impact: Wheat production tripled from 11 million tonnes (1966) to 35 million tonnes (1980).
 Rice production doubled.
 India became food self-sufficient by the mid-1970s and a net food grain exporter by the 2000s.
 Food grain production (2023-24): 332 million tonnes (record) — rice 137 MT, wheat 114 MT, coarse cereals 55 MT, pulses 26 MT.
-Limitations of Green Revolution: (1) Regional: Concentrated in Punjab, Haryana, and Western UP — left eastern India behind.
-(2) Crop: Focused on wheat and rice — pulses, oilseeds, millets were neglected.
+Limitations: (1) Regional: Concentrated in Punjab, Haryana, Western UP — left eastern India behind.
+(2) Crop: Focused on wheat and rice — pulses, oilseeds, millets neglected.
 India remains a major importer of edible oils ($15 billion) and pulses.
 (3) Ecological: Over-use of fertilisers, pesticides, and groundwater.
 Punjab's water table declining 0.5 metres/year.
-Soil degradation, pesticide resistance.
-(4) Economic: Diminishing returns — yield growth has plateaued.
-Second Green Revolution: Focus on eastern India (BGREI — Bringing Green Revolution to Eastern India programme), dryland farming, millets, oilseeds, and pulses.
+(4) Economic: Diminishing returns — yield growth plateaued.
+Second Green Revolution targets eastern India (BGREI), dryland farming, millets, oilseeds, and pulses.

 WTO & India's Food Security — Public Stockholding Debate

-India's MSP-based procurement programme faces a fundamental tension with WTO rules on agricultural subsidies.
-Under the WTO's Agreement on Agriculture (AoA), domestic support to agriculture is classified as: Green Box: Non-trade-distorting support (research, extension services, environmental programmes, income safety nets decoupled from production, domestic food aid) — no limits.
-Blue Box: Production-limiting payments — no limits if attached to production reduction.
-Amber Box (AMS — Aggregate Measurement of Support): Trade-distorting support — includes price support (MSP-based procurement), input subsidies.
-De minimis limit: Developing countries can provide Amber Box support up to 10% of total value of agricultural production.
-India's challenge: When MSP exceeds the "external reference price" (1986-88 world prices — fixed, not updated!), the difference multiplied by quantity procured is counted as market price support.
-Since India's MSPs have risen significantly since 1986-88 (due to inflation, cost increases), and the reference price is frozen at 1986-88 levels, India's calculated support appears to exceed the 10% de minimis limit — even though India's procurement prices may be below or at current world prices.
-This is an accounting anomaly created by the frozen reference price.
-Bali Ministerial (2013) — Peace Clause: WTO members agreed that no country would bring a dispute against a developing country's public stockholding programme for food security purposes, even if it exceeds the 10% de minimis, until a permanent solution is found.
-The "peace clause" continues indefinitely (MC10, Nairobi 2015 confirmed).
-India's position: Demanding a permanent solution that either: (a) Updates the external reference price to current levels. (b) Excludes public stockholding for food security from AMS calculation entirely. (c) Classifies public stockholding as Green Box support (domestic food aid).
-Developed countries (USA, EU, Australia) resist — arguing that MSP-based procurement distorts global markets (India's rice exports, subsidised by procurement system, compete with US/Thai/Vietnamese rice).
-India argues: 800+ million people depend on PDS — food security is a non-negotiable right, not a trade issue.
-This remains one of the most contentious issues in WTO negotiations.
+India's MSP-based procurement faces fundamental tension with WTO rules.
+Under the WTO Agreement on Agriculture (AoA), domestic support is classified as: Green Box (non-trade-distorting — no limits), Blue Box (production-limiting — no limits), Amber Box/AMS (trade-distorting — includes price support and input subsidies).
+De minimis limit: developing countries can provide Amber Box support up to 10% of total agricultural production value.
+India's challenge: When MSP exceeds the "external reference price" (frozen at 1986-88 world prices), the difference multiplied by quantity procured counts as market price support.
+Since India's MSPs have risen significantly since 1986-88 (due to inflation, cost increases) while the reference price stays frozen, India's calculated support appears to exceed 10% — even though procurement prices may be at or below current world prices.
+This accounting anomaly stems from the frozen reference price.
+Bali Ministerial (2013) — Peace Clause: WTO members agreed no country would challenge a developing country's public stockholding for food security, even if it exceeds 10%, until a permanent solution is found.
+The peace clause continues indefinitely (MC10, Nairobi 2015 confirmed).
+India's position: Demanding a permanent solution that either updates the reference price, excludes public stockholding from AMS, or classifies it as Green Box.
+Developed countries (USA, EU, Australia) resist, arguing MSP-based procurement distorts global markets.
+India argues: 800+ million people depend on PDS — food security is a non-negotiable right.
+This remains one of the most contentious WTO issues.

 State-Level PDS Innovations

-Several states have implemented innovative PDS reforms that go beyond central guidelines: Tamil Nadu — Universal PDS: Tamil Nadu never adopted targeted PDS (BPL/APL) — continued universal coverage.
+Several states have implemented PDS reforms beyond central guidelines.
+Tamil Nadu — Universal PDS: Never adopted targeted PDS (BPL/APL).
 All households receive free rice (20 kg/card/month).
-Special nutrition programmes for pregnant women and children (Chief Minister's Comprehensive Health Insurance, Amma Unavagam — subsidised canteens).
-Despite higher cost, Tamil Nadu's PDS has the lowest leakage rates nationally (~10%).
-Chhattisgarh — PDS Model State: Chhattisgarh was one of the worst PDS performers in early 2000s (57% leakage).
-Complete reform from 2004: Decentralised procurement (state agencies procure directly from farmers at MSP — doubled paddy procurement in 5 years), computerised supply chain management, GPS-tracked vehicles, community-managed FPS (Gram Panchayats given FPS management), food security legislation (Chhattisgarh Food Security Act 2012 — predated NFSA).
-Result: Leakage reduced to 8%.
-Chhattisgarh added 35 kg rice/card/month beyond NFSA entitlement at Re 1/kg.
-Kerala — Quality Emphasis: Electronic supply chain management since 2005.
-Supplyco (Kerala State Civil Supplies Corporation) operates FPS + retail outlets selling quality provisions.
-Strong social audit system through local self-governments (panchayats).
-Odisha — Decentralised Procurement: State transitioned from FCI-dependent to decentralised procurement — state agencies buy paddy directly from farmers.
-This increased farmer coverage (60% of paddy now procured at MSP vs 15% earlier) and reduced FCI handling costs.
-Custom Milled Rice (CMR) supplied to central pool.
-Bihar — Reverse trend: Bihar abolished the licensing requirement for FPS — allowed private retailers to become FPS operators.
-However, implementation challenges persist — Bihar has among the highest PDS leakage rates (30%+).
-Jharkhand — Cash Transfer Experiment: Piloted Direct Benefit Transfer in PDS (cash instead of grain) in Nagri block — mixed results.
-Beneficiaries found cash amount insufficient to buy equivalent grain at market prices.
-Experiment largely abandoned — grain distribution preferred.
-Lessons: State-level innovation and political commitment are critical for PDS effectiveness.
-Decentralised procurement, digitisation, and community management are key success factors.
-Technology (ePoS, Aadhaar, ONORC) has dramatically reduced leakage nationwide.
+Special nutrition programmes for pregnant women and children.
+Amma Unavagam provides subsidised canteen meals.
+Despite higher cost, Tamil Nadu has the lowest PDS leakage nationally (~10%).
+Chhattisgarh — PDS Model State: Was among the worst performers in early 2000s (57% leakage).
+Complete reform from 2004: Decentralised procurement (state agencies procure directly from farmers — doubled paddy procurement in 5 years), computerised supply chain, GPS-tracked vehicles, community-managed FPS (Gram Panchayats manage operations).
+Leakage reduced to 8%.
+Chhattisgarh added 35 kg rice/card/month beyond NFSA at Re 1/kg.
+Kerala — Quality Emphasis: Electronic supply chain since 2005.
+Supplyco operates FPS + retail outlets.
+Strong social audit through panchayats.
+Odisha — Decentralised Procurement: Transitioned from FCI-dependent to state agency procurement — farmer coverage jumped (60% of paddy procured at MSP vs 15% earlier).
+Bihar — Abolished FPS licensing requirement; allowed private retailers to become FPS operators.
+However, Bihar has among the highest leakage (30%+).
+Jharkhand — Piloted DBT in PDS (cash instead of grain) in Nagri block with mixed results — beneficiaries found cash insufficient to buy equivalent grain at market prices.
+Largely abandoned.
+Key lesson: State-level innovation and political commitment drive PDS effectiveness.
+Decentralised procurement, digitisation, and community management are the critical success factors.

 Millet Mission & Crop Diversification for Nutrition

-India championed the declaration of 2023 as the International Year of Millets (IYM) by the United Nations — "Shree Anna" promotion.
-Why millets matter for food security: Nutritional superiority: Millets (ragi/finger millet, jowar/sorghum, bajra/pearl millet, foxtail millet, kodo millet, barnyard millet, little millet, proso millet) are superior to rice and wheat in: protein (7-12% vs 7%), dietary fibre (8-15% vs 1.2%), iron (3-20 mg vs 1 mg per 100g), calcium (ragi has 344 mg vs rice's 10 mg per 100g), and have low glycaemic index (suitable for diabetics).
-They are gluten-free.
-Climate resilience: Millets require 300-400 mm rainfall (vs rice's 1,200 mm).
-Can grow in poor soil.
-Require minimal pesticides.
-Low carbon footprint.
-Ideal for dryland/rainfed farming (60% of India's arable land is rainfed).
-Water savings: Millet cultivation uses 70-80% less water than rice — critical for addressing India's groundwater crisis (Punjab, Haryana, Karnataka).
-Government measures: Millets included in PDS distribution under NFSA — procurement of ragi, jowar, and bajra at MSP.
-However, procurement infrastructure for millets is weak compared to rice/wheat.
-Millets included in ICDS (Anganwadi) nutrition programmes, PM POSHAN (school meals), armed forces rations, and prison meals.
-ICAR (Indian Council of Agricultural Research) released 240+ millet varieties — including biofortified varieties with enhanced iron and zinc.
-State initiatives: Odisha's Millet Mission — procurement of 5 millet varieties, processing and value addition, school meals.
-Karnataka's millet promotion through Rashtriya Krishi Vikas Yojana.
-Rajasthan, Madhya Pradesh, and Andhra Pradesh have millet promotion programmes.
-Challenges: Consumer preference — urban consumers prefer rice and wheat.
-Millet processing is labour-intensive (de-hulling).
-Millet yields are lower than rice/wheat.
-Farmer incentives for millets are weak compared to assured MSP procurement for rice/wheat.
-Shift needed: India's food security strategy must evolve from "caloric security through rice-wheat" to "nutritional security through diversified diet" — millets, pulses, fruits, vegetables, dairy, and eggs.
+India championed 2023 as the International Year of Millets (IYM) at the UN — "Shree Anna" promotion.
+Why millets matter: Nutritional superiority over rice and wheat in protein (7-12% vs 7%), dietary fibre (8-15% vs 1.2%), iron (3-20 mg vs 1 mg per 100g), calcium (ragi: 344 mg vs rice: 10 mg per 100g), with low glycaemic index (suitable for diabetics) and gluten-free.
+Climate resilience: Millets require 300-400 mm rainfall (vs rice's 1,200 mm), grow in poor soil, need minimal pesticides, and have low carbon footprint — ideal for dryland/rainfed farming (60% of India's arable land).
+Water savings: 70-80% less water than rice — critical for addressing India's groundwater crisis.
+Government measures: Millets included in PDS under NFSA — procurement of ragi, jowar, bajra at MSP.
+However, millet procurement infrastructure is weak compared to rice/wheat.
+Millets included in ICDS nutrition programmes, PM POSHAN school meals, armed forces rations, and prison meals.
+ICAR released 240+ millet varieties including biofortified varieties with enhanced iron and zinc.
+State initiatives: Odisha's Millet Mission (procurement of 5 millet varieties, processing, value addition, school meals), Karnataka, Rajasthan, MP, and AP millet promotion.
+Challenges: Urban consumer preference for rice/wheat, labour-intensive millet processing, lower yields, and weak farmer incentives compared to assured MSP procurement for rice/wheat.
+India's food security strategy must evolve from caloric security through rice-wheat to nutritional security through diversified diet — millets, pulses, fruits, vegetables, dairy, and eggs.

 CACP & MSP Determination Process

-The Commission for Agricultural Costs and Prices (CACP) is the apex body that recommends Minimum Support Prices (MSP) for 22 mandated crops plus sugarcane.
-Established in 1965 as Agricultural Prices Commission, renamed CACP in 1985.
+CACP is the apex body recommending MSP for 22 mandated crops plus sugarcane.
+Established 1965 as Agricultural Prices Commission, renamed CACP in 1985.
 Chairman and 2 members appointed by Government of India.
-MSP announcement: CACP recommends → Cabinet Committee on Economic Affairs (CCEA) approves → announced before sowing season (Kharif MSPs announced in June-July, Rabi in October).
-Cost concepts used by CACP: A2 (Actual paid-out costs — seeds, fertilisers, labour, fuel, irrigation, interest on working capital).
-A2+FL (A2 + imputed value of unpaid family labour).
-C2 (Comprehensive cost — A2+FL + imputed rental value of owned land + interest on fixed capital).
-Government policy (since 2018-19): MSP set at minimum 1.5 times A2+FL cost for all mandated crops.
-This claim is disputed by farmer unions who demand 1.5 times C2 (Swaminathan Commission recommendation).
-The difference is significant — for paddy: A2+FL cost is about Rs 1,500/quintal, C2 cost is about Rs 2,000/quintal.
-MSP at 1.5 times A2+FL = Rs 2,250 but 1.5 times C2 = Rs 3,000.
-22 MSP crops: Kharif (14): Paddy, jowar, bajra, maize, ragi, tur/arhar, moong, urad, groundnut, sunflower, soyabean, sesame, nigerseed, cotton.
-Rabi (6): Wheat, barley, gram/chana, masur (lentil), rapeseed/mustard, safflower.
-Others: Sugarcane (FRP — Fair and Remunerative Price set by CACP; states can set SAP/State Advised Price above FRP), Copra (de-husked coconut).
-MSP effectiveness reality: Effective procurement happens mainly for wheat (Rs 26.2 million tonnes, FY24) and rice (78.2 million tonnes as paddy/rice).
+MSP announcement: CACP recommends, CCEA approves, announced before sowing season (Kharif in June-July, Rabi in October).
+Cost concepts: A2 (actual paid-out costs — seeds, fertilisers, labour, fuel, irrigation, interest on working capital).
+A2+FL (A2 + imputed family labour).
+C2 (comprehensive — A2+FL + imputed rent on owned land + interest on fixed capital).
+Government policy (since 2018-19): MSP at minimum 1.5 times A2+FL.
+Farmer unions demand 1.5 times C2 (Swaminathan Commission recommendation).
+The difference is significant — for paddy: A2+FL ~Rs 1,500/quintal, C2 ~Rs 2,000/quintal.
+MSP at 1.5x A2+FL = Rs 2,250 but 1.5x C2 = Rs 3,000.
+22 MSP crops: Kharif (14): Paddy, jowar, bajra, maize, ragi, tur, moong, urad, groundnut, sunflower, soyabean, sesame, nigerseed, cotton.
+Rabi (6): Wheat, barley, gram, masur, rapeseed/mustard, safflower.
+Others: Sugarcane (FRP), Copra.
+MSP effectiveness reality: Effective procurement happens mainly for wheat (26.2 MT, FY24) and rice (78.2 MT).
 For pulses, oilseeds, and coarse cereals, procurement infrastructure is weak — farmers often sell below MSP.
-Price Deficiency Payment Scheme (Madhya Pradesh's Bhavantar Bhugtan Yojana) compensated farmers for difference between MSP and market price — piloted but not scaled nationally.
-PM-AASHA (Annadata Aay Sanrakshan Abhiyan, 2018): Three components — Price Support Scheme (PSS — central agencies procure at MSP), Price Deficiency Payment Scheme (PDPS — cash compensation for difference), Private Procurement and Stockist Scheme (PPSS — private players procure at MSP).
-Implementation has been limited.
+PM-AASHA (2018) has three components — PSS, PDPS, PPSS — but implementation has been limited.

 Buffer Stock Policy & Open Market Operations

-India maintains strategic buffer stocks of food grain to ensure food security, price stability, and emergency response.
-Buffer stock norms (revised quarterly): April 1: 21.04 MT (wheat 7.46, rice 13.58).
+India maintains strategic buffer stocks for food security, price stability, and emergency response.
+Buffer stock norms (revised quarterly): April 1: 21.04 MT.
 July 1: 41.12 MT (post-rabi procurement peak).
 October 1: 30.78 MT.
 January 1: 27.58 MT.
-These norms include operational stocks (for PDS distribution in the next quarter) and strategic reserves (for emergencies — natural disasters, war, supply disruptions).
+These include operational stocks (for PDS distribution next quarter) and strategic reserves (for emergencies).
 Actual stocks typically exceed norms: January 2025 stocks were 47.3 MT (20 MT above norm) — this excess has fiscal and economic consequences.
 Excess stock costs: FCI's economic cost of wheat: Rs 2,894/quintal.
-Economic cost of rice: Rs 3,920/quintal.
+Rice: Rs 3,920/quintal.
 Total food subsidy: Rs 2.05 lakh crore (FY24).
-Carrying cost alone (interest, storage, handling, transit losses): Rs 6-7/kg — often exceeds the procurement cost.
+Carrying cost alone (interest, storage, handling, transit losses): Rs 6-7/kg — often exceeding procurement cost.
 Food grain worth Rs 2,000+ crore is damaged annually due to inadequate storage.
-Open Market Sale Scheme (OMSS): FCI sells excess stocks to bulk buyers (flour mills, poultry feed, ethanol producers) at prices slightly below market to: (a) Reduce excess FCI stocks. (b) Moderate food inflation (wheat/rice prices in open market). (c) Recover storage costs.
+OMSS: FCI sells excess stocks to bulk buyers (flour mills, poultry feed, ethanol producers) at below-market prices to reduce stocks, moderate inflation, and recover storage costs.
 OMSS sales: 15-20 MT annually when stocks are high.
-Government uses OMSS actively during price spikes — e.g., released 50 lakh tonnes of wheat in 2023 to control price rise.
-Export ban/restrictions: Government imposed wheat export ban (May 2022) and rice export restrictions (July 2023, broken rice ban + 20% export duty on non-basmati) to protect domestic supply and prices — India is the world's largest rice exporter (25% of global trade).
-Ethanol diversion: Government promotes ethanol from damaged/excess rice and sugarcane — National Biofuel Policy targets 20% ethanol blending by 2025.
-FCI supplies rice for ethanol production at Rs 20/kg.
+Government released 50 lakh tonnes of wheat in 2023 to control price rise.
+Export restrictions: Wheat export ban (May 2022), rice export restrictions (July 2023, broken rice ban + 20% duty on non-basmati) to protect domestic supply — India is the world's largest rice exporter (25% of global trade).
+Ethanol diversion: National Biofuel Policy targets 20% ethanol blending by 2025.
+FCI supplies rice for ethanol at Rs 20/kg.

 Integrated Child Development Services (ICDS) & PM POSHAN

-India's food security framework for children and women operates primarily through two massive programmes: (1) ICDS (Integrated Child Development Services, 1975): World's largest early childhood programme.
-Operating through 13.89 lakh Anganwadi Centres (AWCs) staffed by 26 lakh Anganwadi Workers (AWWs) and Helpers.
-Six services: Supplementary nutrition, Pre-school non-formal education, Nutrition and health education, Immunisation (coordination with health department), Health check-ups, Referral services.
-Target: 8.19 crore beneficiaries — children (0-6 years), pregnant women, lactating mothers.
+India's food security framework for children and women operates through two massive programmes.
+(1) ICDS (1975): World's largest early childhood programme.
+13.89 lakh Anganwadi Centres staffed by 26 lakh workers and helpers.
+Six services: Supplementary nutrition, pre-school education, nutrition/health education, immunisation coordination, health check-ups, referral services.
+Target: 8.19 crore beneficiaries.
 Nutritional norms: Children (6 months-3 years): 500 kcal, 12-15g protein.
 Children (3-6 years): 500 kcal, 12-15g protein.
 Pregnant/lactating women: 600 kcal, 18-20g protein.
 Severely malnourished children: 800 kcal, 20-25g protein.
 Budget: Rs 21,200 crore (FY25) — renamed Saksham Anganwadi and Mission POSHAN 2.0.
-Poshan Tracker app: Digital monitoring of 9 crore children — growth monitoring, service delivery tracking, nutrition counselling.
-Issues: Low honorarium for AWWs (Rs 4,500-5,500/month), infrastructure gaps (30% AWCs lack own building), quality of supplementary nutrition (often poor), leakage and corruption in food procurement.
-(2) PM POSHAN (Pradhan Mantri Poshan Shakti Nirman, renamed from Mid-Day Meal Scheme): Cooked school meals for 11.8 crore children in 11.2 lakh government/aided schools.
-Caloric norms: Primary (1-5): 450 kcal, 12g protein.
+Poshan Tracker app monitors 9 crore children digitally.
+Issues: Low AWW honorarium (Rs 4,500-5,500/month), infrastructure gaps (30% AWCs lack own building), variable nutrition quality.
+(2) PM POSHAN: Cooked school meals for 11.8 crore children in 11.2 lakh government/aided schools.
+Norms: Primary (1-5): 450 kcal, 12g protein.
 Upper primary (6-8): 700 kcal, 20g protein.
 Budget: Rs 12,467 crore (FY25).
-Key reform: Tithi Bhojan — community participation in cooking.
-Mandatory inclusion of eggs/fruits in many states.
-Fortified rice mandatory.
-School Nutrition Gardens: 3 lakh+ kitchen gardens for fresh vegetables.
-Impact: PM POSHAN significantly improved school enrolment and attendance (especially girls).
-But nutritional quality concerns remain — meals are carbohydrate-heavy, protein and micronutrient content often inadequate.
+Reforms: Tithi Bhojan (community participation), mandatory eggs/fruits in many states, fortified rice, 3 lakh+ School Nutrition Gardens.
+PM POSHAN significantly improved school enrolment and attendance (especially girls), but meals remain carbohydrate-heavy with inadequate protein and micronutrients.

 Fair Price Shops — Reforms & Viability

-Fair Price Shops (FPS) are the retail endpoint of India's Public Distribution System — the place where 81.35 crore NFSA beneficiaries actually receive their food grain.
-Total FPS: 5.5 lakh across India.
-About 90% in rural areas.
-Average FPS serves 300-400 ration card holders (900-1,200 beneficiaries).
-FPS viability crisis: FPS dealers earn commission of Rs 70-100 per quintal distributed — total monthly income from PDS operations is often Rs 3,000-5,000.
-This is below minimum wage in most states.
-Result: FPS dealers supplement income through: (a) Selling PDS grain on open market (diversion/leakage). (b) Shortweighing beneficiaries. (c) Charging above PDS prices. (d) Running parallel retail business alongside FPS.
-Reforms improving FPS viability and accountability: (1) ePoS (Electronic Point of Sale): 5.4 lakh FPS have ePoS devices (98% coverage by 2024).
-Biometric/Aadhaar authentication for each transaction.
-Real-time stock tracking.
-Eliminated ghost beneficiaries and duplicate cards.
+Fair Price Shops (FPS) are the retail endpoint of the PDS — where 81.35 crore NFSA beneficiaries receive food grain.
+Total FPS: 5.5 lakh (90% rural).
+Average FPS serves 300-400 ration card holders.
+FPS viability crisis: Dealers earn Rs 70-100 per quintal, with monthly PDS income often Rs 3,000-5,000 — below minimum wage.
+Result: dealers supplement through diversion, shortweighing, overcharging, or running parallel retail.
+Reforms: (1) ePoS (Electronic Point of Sale): 5.4 lakh FPS equipped (98% coverage by 2024).
+Biometric/Aadhaar authentication per transaction, real-time stock tracking.
 This single reform reduced leakage more than any other intervention.
-(2) State innovations: Chhattisgarh: Community-managed FPS run by SHGs/Gram Panchayats — better accountability.
-Tamil Nadu: Cooperative-run FPS under TNCSC — salaried dealers.
-Jharkhand: FPS dealer commission increased + additional products (packaged atta, sugar) allowed.
-(3) Diversification of FPS: Many states now use FPS for distributing: fortified salt, palm oil, pulses (state scheme), household items.
-Some states allow FPS to operate as Common Service Centres (CSCs) — earning from digital services alongside PDS.
-(4) Technology: mFPS (mobile Fair Price Shop) for remote tribal areas where fixed FPS is unviable — mobile van visits periodically with ePoS.
-Door-step delivery of rations piloted in several states.
-Key metric: Grain diversion has reduced from 46.7% (2004-05, NSSO) to approximately 10% (2022-23) — one of the most dramatic improvements in any Indian welfare programme, driven primarily by Aadhaar, ePoS, and supply chain digitisation.
+(2) State innovations: Chhattisgarh uses community-managed FPS run by SHGs/Gram Panchayats.
+Tamil Nadu uses cooperative-run FPS under TNCSC with salaried dealers.
+Jharkhand increased dealer commission and allowed additional product sales.
+(3) Diversification: Many states now distribute fortified salt, palm oil, pulses through FPS.
+Some states allow FPS to operate as Common Service Centres earning from digital services.
+(4) Technology: mFPS (mobile Fair Price Shop) for remote tribal areas — mobile van with ePoS visits periodically.
+Door-step delivery piloted in several states.
+Key metric: Grain diversion reduced from 46.7% (2004-05, NSSO) to approximately 10% (2022-23) — one of the most dramatic improvements in any Indian welfare programme, driven primarily by Aadhaar, ePoS, and supply chain digitisation.

 Food Subsidy — Fiscal Impact & Restructuring Debates

-India's food subsidy is one of the largest welfare expenditures globally and a recurring fiscal policy debate: Food subsidy trajectory: FY10: Rs 58,443 crore.
+Food subsidy trajectory: FY10: Rs 58,443 crore.
 FY15: Rs 1.17 lakh crore.
-FY20: Rs 1.08 lakh crore.
 FY21: Rs 5.41 lakh crore (PMGKAY + NFSA + clearing FCI arrears).
-FY22: Rs 2.87 lakh crore.
 FY24: Rs 2.05 lakh crore.
 FY25 (BE): Rs 2.05 lakh crore.
-The FY21 spike was due to COVID — free grain for 81 crore people plus clearing Rs 2.54 lakh crore of FCI's off-budget borrowings from NSSF (National Small Savings Fund).
-These NSSF borrowings were used by FCI from 2016-21 to finance food operations — keeping them off the Union Budget.
-Budget 2021 brought them on-budget, increasing transparency.
-Economic cost of food grain: The full cost to government of procuring, storing, and distributing grain — includes MSP paid to farmers + procurement incidentals + FCI handling/storage/transport costs + dealer margins.
-Economic cost of rice: Rs 3,920/quintal (FY24).
-Wheat: Rs 2,894/quintal.
+The FY21 spike resulted from COVID free grain plus clearing Rs 2.54 lakh crore of FCI's off-budget NSSF borrowings (used from 2016-21 to finance food operations off the Union Budget).
+Budget 2021 brought them on-budget for transparency.
+Economic cost of food grain (full government cost of procuring, storing, distributing): Rice Rs 3,920/quintal (FY24).
+Wheat Rs 2,894/quintal.
 Central issue price to beneficiaries: Rs 0/kg (free from January 2024).
-So the full economic cost per kg of rice (Rs 39.20) and wheat (Rs 28.94) is borne by the exchequer.
-This makes food the largest single subsidy — exceeding fertiliser subsidy (Rs 1.88 lakh crore FY24) and petroleum subsidy (Rs 11,925 crore FY24).
-Reform debates: (1) Shanta Kumar Committee (2015): Cap NFSA coverage at 40% (from 67%).
-Introduce cash transfers instead of grain.
-Restructure FCI — separate procurement, storage, and distribution.
-Outsource storage to private sector.
-None implemented.
-(2) Cash vs kind: Economists (Surjit Bhalla, Arvind Subramanian) argue that cash transfers would be more efficient — reduce FCI bureaucracy, give beneficiaries choice, avoid leakage.
-Counter-argument: In-kind grain distribution ensures nutritional intake (cash might be diverted to non-food expenditure, especially in households where women don't control spending).
-(3) Universal Basic Income: Economic Survey 2016-17 discussed UBI as an alternative to multiple subsidy programmes.
-Not implemented — political economy of removing subsidies is very difficult.
+The full economic cost per kg is borne by the exchequer — making food the largest single subsidy, exceeding fertiliser (Rs 1.88 lakh crore FY24) and petroleum (Rs 11,925 crore FY24).
+Reform debates: (1) Shanta Kumar Committee (2015): Cap NFSA at 40%, introduce cash transfers, restructure FCI into separate procurement/storage/distribution agencies.
+Not implemented.
+(2) Cash vs kind: Economists argue cash transfers would reduce FCI bureaucracy, give beneficiaries choice, and avoid leakage.
+Counter-argument: In-kind grain ensures nutritional intake (cash might be diverted to non-food expenditure, especially where women don't control spending).
+(3) UBI: Economic Survey 2016-17 discussed Universal Basic Income as an alternative to multiple subsidies.
+Not implemented — political economy of removing subsidies is extremely difficult.

 Agricultural Marketing — Mandis, APMC & Reforms

-India's food security chain is deeply linked to agricultural marketing infrastructure: APMC (Agricultural Produce Market Committee) Acts: State-level legislation requiring agricultural produce to be sold only through licensed mandis (wholesale markets).
+APMC Acts are state-level legislation requiring agricultural produce to be sold only through licensed mandis.
 First sale of notified commodities must occur in the mandi — APMC levies market fee (1-2%), commission agent charges (2-3%), and various cess.
-Total mandi charges can reach 8-15% in some states.
-7,000+ regulated mandis in India, but only 2,477 have eNAM integration.
+Total mandi charges reach 8-15% in some states.
+7,000+ regulated mandis, but only 2,477 have eNAM integration.
 Model APMC Act (2003): Centre circulated model legislation allowing private markets, direct farmer-company contracts, and inter-state trade.
-Only 18 states partially adopted.
-Progress has been very slow.
-Farm Laws 2020 (repealed): Three laws aimed at marketing reform: (1) Farmers' Produce Trade and Commerce Act: Allowed trade in farm produce outside APMC mandis — anywhere, anytime.
-Electronic trading enabled.
-(2) Farmers' (Empowerment and Protection) Agreement on Price Assurance: Contract farming framework — price agreement before sowing.
-(3) Essential Commodities (Amendment) Act: Removed stock limits on cereals, pulses, oilseeds, edible oils, onions, and potatoes except during extraordinary price rise.
-Laws were repealed in November 2021 after year-long farmer protests (primarily Punjab, Haryana, Western UP farmers).
-Core farmer concern: MSP would be undermined as private trade outside mandis would reduce APMC revenue, weakening the mandi-MSP procurement system that guarantees income for wheat-rice farmers. eNAM (electronic National Agriculture Market, 2016): Online trading platform connecting mandis — 1,361 mandis across 23 states.
-Aims: Transparent price discovery, reduced intermediaries, inter-state trade.
-Reality: eNAM adoption varies dramatically by state.
-Many mandis have installed hardware but not changed trading practices.
-Arhatiyas (commission agents) still dominate.
-Physical market reforms (unified licence, single-point levy) remain incomplete.
-Post-repeal path forward: Government constituted committee to make MSP more effective and transparent.
-Some states (Rajasthan, Chhattisgarh, Jharkhand) passed legislation requiring private procurement at or above MSP.
+Only 18 states partially adopted; progress has been very slow.
+Farm Laws 2020 (repealed): Three laws aimed at marketing reform: (1) Trade and Commerce Act: Allowed trade outside APMC mandis.
+(2) Price Assurance Act: Contract farming framework.
+(3) Essential Commodities (Amendment): Removed stock limits except during extraordinary price rise.
+Repealed November 2021 after year-long farmer protests (primarily Punjab, Haryana, Western UP).
+Core farmer concern: MSP would be undermined as private trade outside mandis would reduce APMC revenue, weakening the mandi-MSP system. eNAM (2016): Online trading connecting 1,361 mandis across 23 states.
+Aims for transparent price discovery and reduced intermediaries.
+Reality: adoption varies dramatically.
+Arhatiyas still dominate.
+Physical reforms (unified licence, single-point levy) remain incomplete.
 The fundamental tension between marketing freedom and MSP protection remains unresolved.

 Oilseeds & Edible Oil — India's Import Dependence

-India's food security has a critical vulnerability — massive dependence on imported edible oils.
-India is the world's largest importer of edible oils: $15-20 billion annually.
-Import dependency: 55-60% of domestic edible oil consumption is imported.
-Major imports: Palm oil (Indonesia, Malaysia — 60% of oil imports), Soyabean oil (Argentina, Brazil), Sunflower oil (Ukraine, Russia — disrupted by Russia-Ukraine war).
-Domestic production: India produces about 10-11 MT of edible oils annually from: Rapeseed/mustard (3.5 MT), Soyabean (1.5 MT), Groundnut (1.2 MT), Sunflower (0.4 MT), Coconut, Palm, Sesame (rest).
+India is the world's largest edible oil importer: $15-20 billion annually.
+Import dependency: 55-60% of domestic consumption.
+Major imports: Palm oil (Indonesia, Malaysia — 60% of oil imports), Soyabean oil (Argentina, Brazil), Sunflower oil (Ukraine, Russia — disrupted by war).
+Domestic production: ~10-11 MT from rapeseed/mustard (3.5 MT), soyabean (1.5 MT), groundnut (1.2 MT), sunflower (0.4 MT), coconut, palm, sesame.
 Total consumption: 25-27 MT.
 Gap: 14-16 MT filled by imports.
-National Mission on Edible Oils — Oil Palm (NMEO-OP, 2021): Rs 11,040 crore scheme to increase domestic oil palm cultivation.
-Target: 10 lakh hectares of oil palm by 2025-26 (from 3.7 lakh hectares).
-Focus areas: Northeast India and Andaman & Nicobar.
-Viability Price (VP): Government guarantees a floor price for Fresh Fruit Bunches (FFBs) — if market price falls below VP, government pays the difference.
-Controversy: Environmental concerns about oil palm monoculture in biodiversity-sensitive Northeast.
-Oil palm cultivation in Andaman raises island ecosystem concerns.
-However, economic logic is strong — oil palm yields 4-5 tonnes oil per hectare vs soyabean's 0.4 tonnes.
-Other initiatives: Yellow Revolution (since 1986) for oilseed self-sufficiency — initial success but gains eroded as consumption grew faster than production.
-Technology Mission on Oilseeds (TMO).
-National Food Security Mission includes oilseeds component.
-Import duty: India frequently adjusts import duties on edible oils to balance farmer interest (high duty to protect domestic prices) with consumer interest (low duty to reduce retail prices).
-During COVID/inflation, duties were cut to near zero.
-This creates an unpredictable policy environment for domestic oilseed farmers.
+NMEO-OP (2021): Rs 11,040 crore to increase domestic oil palm — target 10 lakh hectares by 2025-26 (from 3.7 lakh).
+Focus: Northeast and Andaman & Nicobar.
+Viability Price guarantees a floor for Fresh Fruit Bunches.
+Controversy: environmental concerns about oil palm monoculture in biodiversity-sensitive Northeast.
+However, oil palm yields 4-5 tonnes oil/hectare vs soyabean's 0.4 tonnes.
+Import duty: India frequently adjusts duties to balance farmer interest (high duty) with consumer interest (low duty).
+During COVID/inflation, duties were cut to near zero — creating unpredictable policy for domestic oilseed farmers.

 Pulses Production & Protein Security

-India is the world's largest producer, consumer, and importer of pulses — a critical protein source for India's predominantly vegetarian population.
+India is the world's largest producer, consumer, and importer of pulses — a critical protein source for the predominantly vegetarian population.
 Production: 26 MT (2023-24 — record).
 Consumption: 28-30 MT.
-Import: 2-4 MT annually from Canada (chickpeas), Myanmar (pigeon pea/tur), Mozambique, Tanzania, Australia.
-Major pulses: Gram/chana (47% of total — largest), Tur/arhar/pigeon pea (15%), Urad/black gram (13%), Moong/green gram (10%), Masur/lentil (7%), Others (peas, rajma, horse gram — 8%).
-Per-capita pulse consumption: 52 grams/day (ICMR recommends 80 grams/day for adequate protein).
-India's pulse consumption per capita has declined from 61g (1961) to 52g (2023) — as population growth outpaced production growth for decades.
+Import: 2-4 MT from Canada (chickpeas), Myanmar (tur), Mozambique, Tanzania, Australia.
+Major pulses: Gram/chana (47%), Tur/arhar (15%), Urad (13%), Moong (10%), Masur (7%).
+Per-capita pulse consumption: 52 grams/day (ICMR recommends 80g) — declined from 61g (1961) as population growth outpaced production.
 This is a silent nutritional crisis.
-Government interventions: (1) MSP for 5 pulses: Tur, moong, urad, masur, gram.
-MSP 2024-25: Tur Rs 7,550/quintal, Gram Rs 5,440/quintal.
-(2) Procurement: NAFED and SFAC designated as central procurement agencies.
-Procurement has improved but remains inadequate — only 15-20% of production is procured at MSP.
-(3) Buffer stock of pulses: 20 lakh tonnes buffer for price stabilisation.
-Government releases stock in open market during price spikes.
-(4) Import policy: India alternates between encouraging imports (when prices spike) and restricting imports (when domestic prices crash).
-This policy uncertainty discourages both domestic farmers and importers.
-(5) National Food Security Mission (NFSM): Includes pulses component — provides subsidised seeds, demonstrations, micro-irrigation, farm mechanisation.
-Pulse revolution: India's pulse production has increased significantly — from 14.7 MT (2009-10) to 26 MT (2023-24).
-Technology (short-duration varieties, pest-resistant cultivars), MSP increases, and dedicated procurement have driven this growth.
-Key challenge: Pulse cultivation remains risky — susceptible to weather (drought/excess rain), pest attacks, and price volatility.
-Farmers prefer wheat/rice with assured MSP procurement.
+Government interventions: MSP for 5 pulses (Tur Rs 7,550/quintal, Gram Rs 5,440/quintal for 2024-25).
+NAFED and SFAC designated as central procurement agencies — but only 15-20% of production is procured at MSP.
+20 lakh tonne buffer stock for price stabilisation.
+NFSM includes pulses component with subsidised seeds, demonstrations, micro-irrigation.
+Pulse production jumped from 14.7 MT (2009-10) to 26 MT (2023-24) driven by technology (short-duration, pest-resistant cultivars), MSP increases, and dedicated procurement.
+Key challenge: Pulse cultivation remains risky — susceptible to weather, pest attacks, and price volatility.
+Farmers prefer wheat/rice with assured procurement.

 Horticulture & Cold Chain Infrastructure

-India is the world's 2nd largest producer of fruits and vegetables (after China): Horticulture production: 355 MT (2023-24) — exceeds food grain production (332 MT).
+India is the world's 2nd largest fruits and vegetables producer (after China).
+Horticulture production: 355 MT (2023-24) — exceeds food grain (332 MT).
 India produces 12% of global fruits and 14% of global vegetables.
-Key products: Mango (1st globally), Banana (1st), Papaya (1st), Onion (2nd), Potato (2nd), Tomato (2nd), Cauliflower (2nd).
-Horticulture's share in agricultural GVA: 33% (higher than food grains at 24%).
-Paradox of plenty and waste: India wastes 20-30% of fruits and vegetables post-harvest (estimated loss: Rs 90,000 crore annually).
-Causes: Inadequate cold chain infrastructure, poor packaging, lack of processing facilities, fragmented supply chain (multiple intermediaries — farmer to consumer passes through 4-6 hands, each adding cost and causing handling damage).
-Cold chain gap: India has 39.7 MT cold storage capacity vs 75 MT requirement (NCCD — National Centre for Cold Chain Development).
-Only 4% of perishable produce is cold-chain handled (vs 98% in UK, 70% in China).
-95% of cold storage capacity is single-commodity (potatoes) — multi-commodity cold stores are rare.
-Government schemes: (1) PM Kisan SAMPADA (Scheme for Agro-Marine Processing and Development of Agro-Processing Clusters): Rs 6,000 crore for food processing infrastructure — mega food parks, cold chains, backward-forward linkage.
-42 mega food parks sanctioned.
-(2) Agriculture Infrastructure Fund (AIF): Rs 1 lakh crore for post-harvest infrastructure including cold stores, warehouses, sorting/grading centres, processing units.
-3% interest subvention + CGTMSE guarantee.
-(3) Mission for Integrated Development of Horticulture (MIDH): Rs 2,200 crore/year for horticulture promotion — seeds, nurseries, area expansion, protected cultivation, post-harvest management.
-(4) Operation Greens (TOP to TOTAL): Initially for Tomato, Onion, Potato price stabilisation (Rs 500 crore).
-Extended to all fruits and vegetables during COVID.
-50% subsidy on transportation from surplus to deficit regions + 50% on storage.
-Food processing sector: India processes only 10% of food production (vs 65% in USA, 23% in China).
-Government targets 25% processing by 2030.
-PLI scheme for food processing: Rs 10,900 crore for large food processing companies.
+Key: Mango (1st globally), Banana (1st), Papaya (1st), Onion (2nd), Potato (2nd), Tomato (2nd).
+Horticulture's agricultural GVA share: 33% (exceeding food grains at 24%).
+Paradox: India wastes 20-30% of fruits and vegetables post-harvest (loss: Rs 90,000 crore annually).
+Causes: inadequate cold chain, poor packaging, lack of processing, fragmented supply chain (4-6 intermediaries from farmer to consumer).
+Cold chain gap: 39.7 MT capacity vs 75 MT requirement (NCCD).
+Only 4% of perishable produce is cold-chain handled (vs 98% UK, 70% China).
+95% of cold storage is single-commodity (potatoes).
+Government schemes: PM Kisan SAMPADA (Rs 6,000 crore for food processing infrastructure — 42 mega food parks), Agriculture Infrastructure Fund (Rs 1 lakh crore for cold stores, warehouses, processing), MIDH (Rs 2,200 crore/year for horticulture), Operation Greens (50% subsidy on transport/storage from surplus to deficit regions).
+India processes only 10% of food production (vs 65% USA, 23% China).
+Government targets 25% by 2030.
+PLI for food processing: Rs 10,900 crore.

 Right to Food & Judicial Interventions

-The right to food in India has been significantly shaped by judicial activism: PUCL vs Union of India (2001, Supreme Court): The People's Union for Civil Liberties filed a writ petition during the 2001 drought when people starved while FCI godowns overflowed with surplus grain.
+PUCL vs Union of India (2001, Supreme Court): Filed during the 2001 drought when people starved while FCI godowns overflowed.
 The Supreme Court converted this into a continuing mandamus — issuing over 60 orders across 15+ years.
-Key orders: (1) Universalisation of mid-day meals (MDM) in all government and government-aided schools (2001) — this Supreme Court order is the legal foundation of what is now PM POSHAN.
-(2) ICDS universalisation — every habitation must have an Anganwadi centre.
+Key orders: (1) Universalisation of mid-day meals in all government schools (2001) — the legal foundation of PM POSHAN.
+(2) ICDS universalisation — every habitation must have an Anganwadi.
 (3) Maternity entitlements — 6 months paid maternity for all women.
 (4) Community kitchens during emergencies.
-(5) Commissioners appointed by Supreme Court to monitor compliance — the Right to Food Campaign (civil society network) actively participated.
+(5) Commissioners appointed to monitor compliance.
 This case influenced NFSA 2013's rights-based approach.
-Article 21 (Right to Life): Courts have interpreted the right to life to include the right to food — starvation deaths are a violation of fundamental rights.
-In Chameli Singh vs State of UP (1996), the Supreme Court explicitly held that right to shelter includes right to adequate nutrition.
-Article 47 (DPSP): State shall raise the level of nutrition and standard of living — a directive principle guiding food security legislation.
-International framework: India ratified the International Covenant on Economic, Social and Cultural Rights (ICESCR, 1979) — Article 11 recognises the right of everyone to adequate food.
+Article 21 (Right to Life): Courts interpret the right to life to include food — starvation deaths violate fundamental rights.
+In Chameli Singh vs State of UP (1996), the Supreme Court explicitly held that right to shelter includes adequate nutrition.
+Article 47 (DPSP): State shall raise nutrition levels and living standards.
+International framework: India ratified ICESCR (1979) — Article 11 recognises everyone's right to adequate food.
 India voted for the 2004 FAO Voluntary Guidelines on the Right to Food.
-The interplay between judicial orders, constitutional provisions, international commitments, and legislation (NFSA 2013) has created a robust — though imperfectly implemented — legal framework for food security.
+The interplay between judicial orders, constitutional provisions, international commitments, and legislation (NFSA 2013) created a robust legal framework for food security — though implementation remains imperfect.

 Fertiliser Subsidy & Nutrient-Based Subsidy

-Fertiliser subsidy is intimately connected to food security — affordable fertilisers drive the crop production that feeds India: Fertiliser subsidy (FY24): Rs 1.88 lakh crore.
-Was Rs 2.51 lakh crore in FY23 (peak, due to global price surge post Russia-Ukraine war).
-Normally Rs 70,000-80,000 crore — the spike was temporary.
+Fertiliser subsidy (FY24): Rs 1.88 lakh crore (peak Rs 2.51 lakh crore in FY23 due to Russia-Ukraine war price surge; normally Rs 70,000-80,000 crore).
 Two regimes: (1) Urea: Under government price control.
-Maximum Retail Price (MRP): Rs 266.50 per 45 kg bag (unchanged since 2002).
-The gap between production/import cost and MRP is paid as subsidy directly to fertiliser companies (not to farmers).
-This means farmers get urea at artificially low prices.
-(2) Non-urea (DAP, MOP, NPK complexes): Under Nutrient-Based Subsidy (NBS) scheme since 2010.
+MRP: Rs 266.50/45 kg bag (unchanged since 2002).
+The gap between cost and MRP is paid as subsidy directly to fertiliser companies, not farmers.
+(2) Non-urea (DAP, MOP, NPK): Under Nutrient-Based Subsidy (NBS, since 2010).
 Fixed per-kg subsidy for each nutrient (N, P, K, S).
-Companies can set MRP beyond subsidy — so DAP/MOP prices fluctuate with global markets.
-When global prices spiked (2021-22), DAP went from Rs 1,200 to Rs 2,700/bag before government increased NBS rates.
-Problems with current system: (1) Urea over-use: Because urea is cheapest, farmers over-apply nitrogen — causing soil degradation, water pollution, declining NPK ratio (ideal 4:2:1, actual 8:3:1 in some areas).
-India uses 190 kg NPK/hectare — below world average but highly skewed toward nitrogen.
-(2) Urea diversion: Cheap subsidised urea is diverted to industrial use (melamine, adhesives) and smuggled to neighbouring countries.
-Neem-coated urea (2015, mandatory): Neem coating reduces diversion (bitter taste/smell) and slows nitrogen release (improving efficiency).
-India is now the world's only country with 100% neem-coated urea.
-(3) Nano urea (IFFCO, 2021): Liquid urea alternative — 500 ml bottle replaces 45 kg bag.
-Rs 240/bottle.
-Reduces urea consumption by 50%.
+Companies set MRP beyond subsidy — prices fluctuate with global markets.
+Problems: (1) Urea over-use: Cheapest fertiliser, so farmers over-apply nitrogen — causing soil degradation, water pollution, skewed NPK ratio (ideal 4:2:1, actual 8:3:1 in some areas).
+(2) Urea diversion: Cheap subsidised urea diverted to industrial use (melamine, adhesives) and smuggled to neighbours.
+Neem-coated urea (2015, mandatory): Reduces diversion and slows nitrogen release.
+India is the only country with 100% neem-coated urea.
+(3) Nano urea (IFFCO, 2021): 500 ml bottle replaces 45 kg bag at Rs 240.
+Reduces consumption by 50%.
 15+ crore bottles sold.
 Nano DAP also launched.
-Controversial — independent studies on yield impact are mixed.
-Direct Benefit Transfer (DBT) of fertiliser subsidy: Implemented through Point of Sale (PoS) devices at 2.6 lakh retail outlets.
-Subsidy released to company only after confirmed sale to farmer (biometric authentication).
-Reduced ghost sales and diversion.
-Fertiliser imports: India imports 100% of potash (K), 90% of phosphate rock (P), and 25% of urea.
-Major import sources: Russia (potash), Morocco (phosphate), Middle East (urea).
-Geopolitical vulnerability — Russia-Ukraine war disrupted supply chains and caused price spikes.
+Independent yield studies show mixed results.
+DBT of fertiliser subsidy through PoS devices at 2.6 lakh retail outlets — subsidy released to company only after confirmed sale via biometric authentication.
+Fertiliser imports: India imports 100% of potash, 90% of phosphate rock, 25% of urea.
+Geopolitical vulnerability: Russia-Ukraine war disrupted supply chains.

 Irrigation & Water for Food Security

-Water is the most critical input for food security — India's food production is highly water-dependent: India's irrigation profile: Net irrigated area: 74 million hectares (46% of net sown area).
-Gross irrigated area: 102 million hectares (out of 200 million hectares gross cropped area).
-This means 54% of cropped area remains rainfed — entirely dependent on monsoon.
-Groundwater: 63% of irrigation comes from groundwater (tubewells).
-India is the world's largest user of groundwater — extracting 251 billion cubic metres annually.
-Groundwater over-exploitation: 17% of assessment units are "over-exploited" (extraction > recharge), 5% "critical."
-Punjab, Haryana, Rajasthan, Tamil Nadu have severe groundwater depletion — Punjab's water table declines 0.5 metres/year due to paddy cultivation.
-Key government interventions: (1) PM Krishi Sinchayee Yojana (PMKSY, 2015): "Per drop more crop" — micro-irrigation (drip, sprinkler) promotion.
-67 lakh hectares under micro-irrigation.
-AIBP (Accelerated Irrigation Benefit Programme) component for completing 99 ongoing major/medium irrigation projects.
-Budget: Rs 50,000+ crore (cumulative since 2015).
-(2) PMKSY-PDMC (Per Drop More Crop): Central government subsidies for drip/sprinkler systems — 55% for small/marginal farmers, 45% for others.
-(3) Atal Bhujal Yojana (2020): Rs 6,000 crore (50% World Bank loan) for community-based groundwater management in 8,353 gram panchayats across 7 water-stressed states.
-Demand-side management — community decides water allocation.
-(4) Jal Jeevan Mission (2019): Though primarily for drinking water (tap connections to every rural household by 2024 — 15 crore connections achieved), it addresses the water availability that underpins food security.
+Net irrigated area: 74 million hectares (46% of net sown area).
+54% of cropped area remains rainfed — entirely monsoon-dependent.
+Groundwater provides 63% of irrigation.
+India is the world's largest groundwater user — extracting 251 billion cubic metres annually.
+17% of assessment units are "over-exploited," 5% "critical."
+Punjab, Haryana, Rajasthan, Tamil Nadu face severe depletion — Punjab's water table drops 0.5 metres/year due to paddy cultivation.
+Key interventions: (1) PMKSY (2015): "Per Drop More Crop" promotes micro-irrigation (drip, sprinkler) — 67 lakh hectares covered.
+AIBP component for completing 99 major/medium irrigation projects.
+Budget: Rs 50,000+ crore cumulative.
+(2) PMKSY-PDMC: 55% subsidy for small/marginal farmers, 45% for others on drip/sprinkler systems.
+(3) Atal Bhujal Yojana (2020): Rs 6,000 crore (50% World Bank) for community-based groundwater management in 8,353 gram panchayats across 7 water-stressed states.
+(4) Jal Jeevan Mission (2019): 15 crore rural tap connections addressing water availability underpinning food security.
 Irrigation efficiency: Flood irrigation (90% of irrigated area) uses 40-60% more water than necessary.
-Shifting to drip irrigation can save 30-50% water and increase yields 20-30%.
-Israel model: 90% drip irrigation.
+Drip irrigation saves 30-50% water and increases yields 20-30%.
+Israel model: 90% drip.
 India: 10%.
 The rice-wheat system in northwest India consumes 80% of irrigation water but produces only 50% of grain — diversification to millets and pulses would dramatically reduce water demand.

 Farmer Producer Organisations & Aggregation

-Farmer Producer Organisations (FPOs) are crucial for food security because they address the fundamental problem of Indian agriculture — fragmentation.
-Average Indian farm size: 1.08 hectares (2015-16 Agriculture Census).
-86.1% of farmers are small and marginal (holding less than 2 hectares).
-These small farmers cannot individually: negotiate with buyers for better prices, invest in post-harvest infrastructure, access formal credit, adopt new technology, or meet quality standards for institutional buyers.
-FPOs aggregate small farmers into collective enterprises: FPO definition: A producer organisation registered under Companies Act (Producer Company — Section 581C), Cooperative Societies Act, or Trust.
-Minimum 300 farmer members (100 in NE/hilly areas).
-Focus on agricultural produce — procurement, processing, packaging, marketing.
-Central Scheme for Formation and Promotion of 10,000 FPOs (2020): Rs 6,865 crore.
-Target: 10,000 new FPOs by 2027-28.
-Cluster-based approach — one FPO per block.
-7,000+ FPOs promoted by FY24.
-Implementing agencies: SFAC (Small Farmers' Agri-Business Consortium), NABARD, NCDC (National Cooperative Development Corporation).
-Equity grant: Rs 15 lakh per FPO for institutional strengthening.
-Credit guarantee: CGTMSE/NABSanrakshan covers FPO loans up to Rs 2 crore.
-FPO challenges: (1) Governance: Many FPOs are promoted by implementing agencies without genuine farmer ownership.
-Professional management is rare — most FPO CEOs are agricultural graduates with limited business skills.
-(2) Business viability: 70% of FPOs are not profitable within 5 years.
-Revenue from aggregation and input supply is thin-margin.
-Value addition (processing, branding) is where profitability lies but requires significant investment.
-(3) Scale: Average FPO turnover is Rs 15-20 lakh — too small for meaningful market impact.
-Successful FPOs (like Sahyadri Farms, Maharashtra — Rs 1,000 crore turnover, exports to 35 countries) are exceptions.
-(4) Regulatory: FPOs face GST compliance burden, cannot access APMC directly in some states, and Producer Company law lacks clarity on tax exemptions.
-Success models: AMUL cooperative (not technically an FPO but the model for aggregation — 3.6 million dairy farmer members, Rs 72,000 crore turnover), Sahyadri Farms (horticulture), PRADAN-promoted FPOs (tribal areas).
+FPOs address Indian agriculture's fundamental problem: fragmentation.
+Average farm size: 1.08 hectares.
+86.1% of farmers are small/marginal (below 2 hectares).
+These farmers cannot individually negotiate prices, invest in infrastructure, access formal credit, adopt technology, or meet quality standards.
+FPOs aggregate them into collective enterprises.
+Registered under Companies Act (Producer Company), Cooperative Societies Act, or Trust.
+Minimum 300 members (100 in NE/hilly areas).
+Central Scheme for 10,000 FPOs (2020): Rs 6,865 crore.
+Target: 10,000 by 2027-28 (cluster-based, one per block).
+7,000+ promoted by FY24.
+Implementing agencies: SFAC, NABARD, NCDC.
+Equity grant: Rs 15 lakh per FPO.
+Credit guarantee covers loans up to Rs 2 crore.
+Challenges: (1) Governance: Many FPOs lack genuine farmer ownership.
+Professional management is rare.
+(2) Viability: 70% unprofitable within 5 years.
+Aggregation and input supply are thin-margin; value addition (processing, branding) drives profitability but requires heavy investment.
+(3) Scale: Average turnover Rs 15-20 lakh — too small for market impact.
+Successful FPOs like Sahyadri Farms (Rs 1,000 crore turnover, exports to 35 countries) are exceptions.
+(4) Regulatory: GST compliance burden, limited APMC access in some states.
+Success models: AMUL (3.6 million dairy farmer members, Rs 72,000 crore turnover), Sahyadri Farms, PRADAN-promoted tribal FPOs.

 Food Safety & Regulation

-Food Safety and Standards Authority of India (FSSAI) is the apex regulatory body for food safety, established under the Food Safety and Standards Act 2006 (operational from 2011).
-FSSAI replaced 8 different laws that previously governed food safety — creating a unified, science-based framework.
-Key functions: (1) Standards setting: FSSAI sets science-based standards for food products — permissible limits for contaminants (pesticide residues, heavy metals, aflatoxins), food additives, labelling requirements, and hygiene standards.
-(2) Licensing: All food businesses must register (petty — turnover below Rs 12 lakh) or obtain a licence (state — Rs 12 lakh to Rs 20 crore; central — above Rs 20 crore).
-2.5+ crore food businesses registered/licensed.
-(3) Food testing: Network of 292 food testing laboratories — NABL-accredited.
-State Food Safety Officers collect samples and send for testing.
-(4) Labelling: Mandatory nutritional information panel on packaged foods.
-Front-of-Pack Labelling (FOPL) for high fat, sugar, salt (HFSS) foods — under consideration (delayed due to industry pushback).
-(5) Eat Right India Movement: FSSAI's flagship initiative for safe, healthy, and sustainable food.
-Components: Eat Right Campus (1.3 lakh institutions certified), Clean Street Food (2,500+ hubs), Fortification (FSSAI's +F logo on fortified products), Hygiene Rating (voluntary star rating for restaurants/hotels).
-(6) Food Fortification: FSSAI developed standards for fortifying staple foods — rice (iron, folic acid, B12), wheat flour (iron, folic acid), milk (Vitamins A, D), edible oil (Vitamins A, D), salt (iodine + iron — double fortified salt).
-Government mandated fortified rice in PDS, ICDS, and PM POSHAN from 2024.
-Controversies: (1) Pesticide residues: India permits higher levels of certain pesticides than Codex Alimentarius (international) standards — trade barrier for Indian food exports.
-(2) Adulteration: Milk adulteration (synthetic milk, water, detergent) remains widespread — FSSAI surveys find 10-15% of milk samples fail safety standards.
-(3) FSSAI capacity: Only 3,000 Food Safety Officers for 2.5 crore food businesses — enforcement is a major challenge.
+FSSAI (established under Food Safety and Standards Act 2006, operational from 2011) is the apex food safety regulator, replacing 8 earlier laws with a unified, science-based framework.
+Key functions: (1) Standards: Permissible limits for contaminants, additives, labelling, and hygiene.
+(2) Licensing: All food businesses must register (petty — below Rs 12 lakh) or obtain a licence (state — Rs 12 lakh to Rs 20 crore; central — above Rs 20 crore).
+2.5+ crore registered/licensed.
+(3) Testing: 292 food testing labs (NABL-accredited).
+(4) Labelling: Mandatory nutritional panels on packaged foods.
+FOPL for high fat/sugar/salt foods under consideration.
+(5) Eat Right India: 1.3 lakh campuses certified, 2,500+ clean street food hubs.
+(6) Fortification: Standards for fortifying rice (iron, folic acid, B12), wheat flour, milk, edible oil, salt (double-fortified).
+Government mandated fortified rice in PDS, ICDS, PM POSHAN from 2024.
+Controversies: (1) India permits higher pesticide levels than Codex Alimentarius — a trade barrier for exports.
+(2) Milk adulteration remains widespread — 10-15% of samples fail safety standards.
+(3) Only 3,000 Food Safety Officers for 2.5 crore businesses — enforcement capacity is severely limited.

 Climate Change & Food Security Nexus

-Climate change poses an existential threat to India's food security: Temperature impact: Every 1 degree Celsius rise reduces wheat yield by 5-6% and rice yield by 3-5% (ICAR estimates).
+Climate change poses an existential threat to India's food security.
+Temperature: Every 1 degree Celsius rise reduces wheat yield by 5-6% and rice yield by 3-5% (ICAR).
 India's average temperature has risen 0.7 degrees since 1900.
 Projected 1.5-2 degree rise by 2050 could reduce food grain production by 10-25%.
-Heat waves during March-April (wheat ripening season) increasingly cause "terminal heat stress" — premature grain shrivelling.
-The 2022 heat wave reduced India's wheat production by 3-5 MT, forcing an export ban.
-Monsoon variability: Indian agriculture depends on monsoon (June-September — 70% of annual rainfall).
-Climate change is making monsoons more erratic — intense short-duration rainfall events (causing floods and waterlogging) interspersed with dry spells (causing drought within the monsoon season).
-Examples: 2023 saw both severe floods in Himachal Pradesh/Uttarakhand and drought in Karnataka/Maharashtra in the same monsoon season.
-Extreme events: Cyclones (Amphan, Fani, Biparjoy), unseasonal hailstorms, and cold waves increasingly damage standing crops.
-Crop insurance (PMFBY) claims have risen significantly.
-Sea-level rise threatens coastal agriculture — Sundarbans, Kerala backwaters, deltaic areas.
-Adaptation strategies: (1) Climate-resilient crop varieties: ICAR has developed 1,500+ climate-resilient varieties — flood-tolerant rice (Swarna Sub-1), drought-tolerant varieties, heat-tolerant wheat (HD-3226).
-(2) Crop diversification: Shifting from rice-wheat to millets, pulses, oilseeds — less water-intensive, more heat-tolerant.
-(3) Conservation agriculture: Zero tillage, mulching, crop residue management — reduces soil erosion and improves moisture retention.
-Happy Seeder technology in Punjab reduces stubble burning.
-(4) Precision agriculture: Satellite-based crop monitoring, weather-indexed insurance, drone spraying, soil health mapping.
-(5) Agroforestry: Trees on farms provide shade, reduce temperature stress, and diversify income.
-National Agroforestry Policy 2014.
-(6) Protected cultivation: Polyhouses, shade nets, hydroponics — 3.5 lakh hectares under protected cultivation.
-India's National Action Plan on Climate Change (2008) includes the National Mission for Sustainable Agriculture (NMSA) — integrating climate resilience into agricultural practices.
+Heat waves during March-April cause terminal heat stress in wheat — the 2022 heat wave reduced production by 3-5 MT, forcing an export ban.
+Monsoon variability: 70% of rainfall falls June-September.
+Climate change makes monsoons more erratic — intense short-duration rainfall (floods, waterlogging) interspersed with dry spells.
+2023 saw severe floods in Himachal/Uttarakhand and drought in Karnataka/Maharashtra in the same season.
+Adaptation strategies: (1) Climate-resilient varieties: ICAR developed 1,500+ varieties — flood-tolerant rice (Swarna Sub-1), drought-tolerant, heat-tolerant wheat (HD-3226).
+(2) Crop diversification to millets, pulses, oilseeds — less water-intensive, more heat-tolerant.
+(3) Conservation agriculture: Zero tillage, mulching, crop residue management.
+Happy Seeder in Punjab reduces stubble burning.
+(4) Precision agriculture: Satellite crop monitoring, weather-indexed insurance, drone spraying, soil health mapping.
+(5) Agroforestry: Trees on farms provide shade and diversify income (National Agroforestry Policy 2014).
+(6) Protected cultivation: Polyhouses, shade nets, hydroponics — 3.5 lakh hectares.
+NMSA integrates climate resilience into agricultural practices.

 Food Waste & Loss — Magnitude and Solutions

-India wastes a staggering amount of food despite having 190 million undernourished people (Global Hunger Index 2023 ranked India 111th out of 125 countries): Magnitude: India loses 5-7% of food grain in post-harvest handling (storage, transport, milling).
-Fruits and vegetables: 20-30% lost.
+India wastes massive amounts of food despite 190 million undernourished people (GHI 2023 ranked India 111th of 125).
+Food grain post-harvest losses: 5-7%.
+Fruits/vegetables: 20-30%.
 Fisheries: 10-15%.
-Dairy: 1-2%.
-Meat: 3-5%.
-Total annual food waste: Estimated 68.76 MT (UNEP Food Waste Index 2024) — India ranks among the highest globally.
-Monetary value: Rs 90,000+ crore annually.
-Causes: (1) Harvest and handling: Manual harvesting, lack of mechanisation for small farmers, rough handling during loading/transport.
-(2) Storage: Inadequate warehousing — FCI's storage capacity (81 MT) covers procurement needs but rural farmer-level storage is primitive (open storage, kutcha structures).
-3-5% of FCI grain is damaged annually.
-(3) Transport: Poor road connectivity from farms to mandis.
-Refrigerated transport is negligible — only 0.4% of food moves in cold chain (vs 85% in UK).
-(4) Retail/consumer: Urban household food waste is rising — estimated 50 kg per person per year.
-Restaurant waste, wedding/event waste.
-Solutions being implemented: (1) Modern storage: FCI's silo programme — 2.3 MT silo capacity being built at 31 locations.
-Steel silos eliminate rodent damage, moisture damage, and pilferage.
-Hermetic storage (air-tight bags) promoted for farmer-level storage — costs Rs 100-200 per bag, prevents insect damage without pesticides.
-(2) Cold chain development: National Centre for Cold Chain Development (NCCD).
-Integrated Cold Chain Projects under PM Kisan SAMPADA — Rs 2,000+ crore.
-Kisan Rath app: Connects farmers with transport vehicles (including refrigerated).
-(3) Food processing: India processes only 10% of food production.
-Processing extends shelf life and reduces waste.
-PLI scheme for food processing (Rs 10,900 crore) incentivises large investments.
-(4) Regulatory: FSSAI allows food donation — "save food, share food" guidelines.
-Tax benefits for food donations under Section 80G.
-No Good Samaritan law specifically for food donations yet (unlike USA's Bill Emerson Good Samaritan Food Donation Act).
-(5) Technology: Modified Atmosphere Packaging (MAP) for fruits/vegetables, irradiation for pest control, smart packaging with freshness indicators.
+Total annual waste: 68.76 MT (UNEP 2024) — among the world's highest.
+Value: Rs 90,000+ crore annually.
+Causes: (1) Manual harvesting and rough handling.
+(2) Inadequate storage — FCI has 81 MT capacity but rural farmer-level storage is primitive.
+3-5% of FCI grain damaged annually.
+(3) Negligible refrigerated transport — only 0.4% of food moves in cold chain (vs 85% UK).
+(4) Rising urban household waste (~50 kg/person/year).
+Solutions: (1) Modern storage: FCI silo programme (2.3 MT at 31 locations).
+Hermetic storage bags (Rs 100-200, prevent insect damage).
+(2) Cold chain: NCCD projects, PM Kisan SAMPADA (Rs 2,000+ crore).
+Kisan Rath app connects farmers with transport.
+(3) Food processing: India processes only 10% of production.
+PLI for food processing (Rs 10,900 crore) incentivises investment.
+(4) Regulatory: FSSAI "save food, share food" guidelines.
+Tax benefits for donations under Section 80G.
+No specific Good Samaritan law for food donations yet.
+(5) Technology: Modified Atmosphere Packaging, irradiation, smart packaging with freshness indicators.

 Global Food Security & India's Role

-India's food security is increasingly influenced by global dynamics: India as global food supplier: World's largest rice exporter — 22-25 MT annually (25% of global rice trade).
+India as global supplier: World's largest rice exporter (22-25 MT, 25% of global trade).
 Major exporter of buffalo meat, spices, tea, cotton, sugar.
 Agricultural exports: $53 billion (FY24).
-India feeds a significant portion of Asia and Africa.
-However, India periodically restricts exports to protect domestic supply — rice export restrictions (2023), wheat export ban (2022), onion export ban (recurring) — this creates global food price volatility and undermines India's reliability as a trade partner.
-Global food crisis implications for India: Russia-Ukraine war (2022) disrupted global wheat, sunflower oil, and fertiliser supply chains.
-India's wheat export window was brief — opened in FY22 (record 7.8 MT exported) then banned in May 2022 as domestic prices spiked.
-Sunflower oil prices surged 40% — India diversified to palm oil (Indonesia) and soyabean oil (Argentina).
-Fertiliser price spike: Russia exports 20% of global potash and 15% of urea.
-India faced Rs 80,000 crore additional fertiliser subsidy burden in FY23.
-India's position in global food governance: Member of Committee on World Food Security (CFS).
-Active role in WTO agriculture negotiations (public stockholding, Special Safeguard Mechanism).
-Champion of food security as a developing country right — not a trade-distorting subsidy.
-India's G20 presidency (2023): Launched Deccan High Level Principles on Food Security and Nutrition — emphasised sustainable agriculture, reducing food loss, digital agriculture.
-Sustainable Development Goal 2 (Zero Hunger by 2030): India is off-track — Global Hunger Index 2023 categorised India as having "serious" hunger levels.
-While caloric availability has improved, indicators of malnutrition (stunting, wasting, anaemia) remain high.
-India's National Food Security Mission and POSHAN Abhiyaan are aligned with SDG-2 but require significant acceleration.
+However, India periodically restricts exports to protect domestic supply — rice restrictions (2023), wheat ban (2022), onion bans (recurring) — creating global price volatility and undermining reliability.
+Russia-Ukraine war (2022) disrupted global wheat, sunflower oil, and fertiliser supply chains.
+India's wheat export window was brief — 7.8 MT exported in FY22, then banned May 2022 as domestic prices spiked.
+Sunflower oil prices surged 40%.
+Fertiliser spike: Russia exports 20% of global potash and 15% of urea — India faced Rs 80,000 crore additional subsidy burden in FY23.
+India's global food governance role: Member of CFS.
+Active in WTO agriculture negotiations (public stockholding, Special Safeguard Mechanism).
+G20 presidency (2023) launched Deccan High Level Principles on Food Security — emphasised sustainable agriculture, reducing food loss, digital agriculture.
+SDG 2 (Zero Hunger by 2030): India is off-track — GHI 2023 rated India's hunger as "serious."
+Caloric availability improved, but stunting, wasting, and anaemia remain high.
+NFSM and POSHAN Abhiyaan align with SDG-2 but need significant acceleration.

 Sugarcane Economy & Ethanol Blending